Many different tapeworm species affect poultry, although they are not often found, and thankfully, most of them are completely harmless.

 Tapeworms infect birds indirectly via intermediate hosts such as flies, earthworms and snails.
-The adult tapeworm lives in the intestines of the bird, it buries its head in the lining of the intestines.
-Tapeworm is quite rare to find in chickens but none the less can still be found on occassions.
+The adult tapeworm lives in the bird’s intestines; it buries its head in the lining of the intestines.
+Tapeworm is quite rare to find in chickens but can still be found on occasions.

-Diarrhoea (sometimes bloody diarrhoea such as with Raillietina tapeworms, that use beetles as an intermediate host) weight loss, reduced egg production.
+Diarrhoea (sometimes bloody diarrhoea such as with Raillietina tapeworms that use beetles as an intermediate host) weight loss, reduced egg production.

 One reliable indication is tapeworm segments or worms in droppings; however, tapeworms will not always show up on a worm egg count.

 Death can occur with substantial infestations.

 The photo here, courtesy of chickenvet, shows (white) tapeworm segments in a chicken’s dropping.